International Student FAQ

 Q: Do you sign candidates outside the Match?

-A: No. We participate solely in the Match as we feel that there should be a "level playing field" for all candidates with an equitable set of rules.
-"Pre-matches" circumvent this process and are unfair to U.S. graduates who must go through the Match.
+A: No. We participate solely in the Match as we feel that there should be a "level playing field" for all candidates with an equitable set of rules and follow the rules and regulations of NRMP "all in" match policies.

 Q: Do you have a preliminary year?